UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 This guide provides instructions for loading and using OpenAI's Whisper, an automatic speech recognition system.
 Whisper is available on Bianca.
 It can either be used through a User Interface or loaded as a Module.

+!!! warning "AI tool caution"

+    Like all other AI models, Whisper too hallucinates while transcribing or translating. ie, "make-up" words or even sentences.

+??? info "Quality of transcriptions and translations"

+    Transcriptions (error rate):-  Swedish: ~10% , English: ~5% , English with heavy accent: ~ 20%

+    Translations:- Any to English: "DeepL" level performance.
+Slightly better than google translate.

+    Quality as a factor of duration of recordings:-
+    A few minutes: Excellent
+    A few minutes to an hour: Excellent at the beginning, then detoriates.
+    An hour or more: Excellent at the beginning, then detoriates.

+    Quality as a factor of noise and count of speakers:-
+    2 speakers: Excellent
+    Background noise: Degraded
+    2+ speakers: Degraded
+    Conversational overlap: Degraded
+    Long silences: Degraded

+    Whisper also tries to give separate sentences for different speakers.
+But it is not guaranteed.

 ## Glossary

 **SUPR account**